nattui/maze/README.md

 +---+---+---+---+---+---+---+---+---+   +
 String representation of DFS
 ```

+## License
+All parts of Maze Generation &amp; Solver are free to use and abuse under the open-source MIT license.

 ## Acknowledgement
 Maze Generation &amp; Solver was created by [Nhat Nguyen](https://github.com/nguyen-nhat) and [Jasmine Mai](https://github.com/jasminemai97).